 In the late seventies, the Bronx was the birthplace of a style revolution.
-Kids in hoodies, baggy jeans, and sneakers weren’t just dressing for comfort-they were making a statement.
+Kids in hoodies, baggy jeans, and sneakers weren’t just dressing for comfort they were making a statement.
 Their wardrobes were filled with pieces that reflected their identity, even if society dismissed them as “street kids.”
+Rooted in hip hop fashion origins, this rebellion turned into a cultural blueprint.

-Hip hop turned this rebellion into a cultural blueprint.
 Tracksuits, oversized fits, and sneakers became symbols of pride and defiance.
-These early pioneers didn’t just create a look-they created a movement that would shape the future of fashion.
+These early pioneers didn’t just create a look they created a movement that would shape the future of fashion.

 Farrah Fawcett unknowingly contributed to this narrative when she rocked Nike Cortez sneakers in Charlie’s Angels.
 Her look proved that sneakers weren’t just for sports-they were for style, setting the stage for streetwear’s rise.

 Skaters brought a DIY ethos to streetwear, customizing their looks with patches, paint, and personality.
-They weren’t following trends-they were creating them.
-This era also saw the rise of capsules-small, curated collections of versatile pieces that could be mixed and matched effortlessly.
+They weren’t following trends they were creating them.
+This era also saw the rise of capsules small, curated collections of versatile pieces that could be mixed and matched effortlessly.

 Skate culture didn’t just influence streetwear-it became its heartbeat, inspiring today’s OOTDs and moodboards.